Please support our match funded appeal today

-Our current warehouse launched in 2022, designed to redistribute food for up to 1 million meals annually across the region by 2025.
-Rising poverty meant that we exceeded this in our first 8 months and have no further room to expand our crucial food support.
+Our current Plymouth hub was launched in 2022, designed to redistribute food for up to 1 million meals annually across Devon and Cornwall by 2025.
+Rising poverty meant that our little hub exceeded this in its first 8 months.
+We have no room here to expand.

-With a bigger, bespoke Plymouth hub we can provide food for over 11,000 people in need across our community, alongside space to launch a hands-on employability programme.
+With your support we can secure, fit-out and run a much bigger, bespoke Plymouth hub in the new year.
+We’ll be able to rescue and share nutritious food for over 11,000 people in need across rural and inner-city communities, alongside a hands-on employability programme.

-To commit your support and help unlock our match funding, please contact Josie Forsyth: 0117 954 2220 or via josie.forsyth@faresharesouthwest.org.uk
+To commit your support and help unlock our match funding, please contact our Deputy CEO, Josie Forsyth: 0117 954 2220 or via josie.forsyth@faresharesouthwest.org.uk to transfer your donation without platform fees and secure Gift Aid.

 A view of our current hub in Plymouth